LadyNaggaga/training-tutorials/content/efcore/getting-started/installing-ef-core.md

 ## Add EF Core to Project

 To add EF Core to your project, you need to list it as a dependency in your `project.json` file.
-You need to add the appropriate package for your database provider as well.
+You must add the appropriate package for your database provider as well.
 See [Database Providers](https://docs.microsoft.com/en-us/ef/core/providers/) in the docs for a full listing of available database providers.

 In this example, we use Sqlite: